szaszpeter/Rockets/README.md

 Sample application consuming the [Space-X Rest API](https://github.com/r-spacex/SpaceX-API) to display a list of rockets and the technical details of them.

 ## Features
-- US1 - List of Rockets
+- US1 - List of Rockets, Welcome Screen (Only shown on first opening)
 - US2 - Filter rockets by Active/Inactive
 - US3 - Rocket Details Screen
+- US4 - Animations

 ## Technologies / Patterns